renproject/aw/README.md

 ![](arch/handshake.svg)

-The initiator sends a signed rsa public key on connect.
-The responder validates the signature, generates a random challenge, and sends signned random challenge encrypted with the initiators public key and the responder's public key.
-The initator validates the signature decrypts the challenge encrypts it with the responder's publickey, signs it and sends it back.
+The client sends a signed rsa public key on connect.
+The server validates the signature, generates a random challenge, and sends the signed random challenge encrypted with the client's public key; and the server's public key.
+The client validates the server's signature decrypts the challenge encrypts it with the server's publickey, signs it and sends it back.

 Built with ❤ by Ren.